UedaTakeyuki/gc_booksfollows/README.md

 # booksfollows
-following codes of books I've red.
+The following codes of books I've red for my convenient to refer ^o^/

 # How this project was created
 1. git init